 If you are looking for local, sustainable, ethical, eco, zero-waste, and any other environment buzzword you can think of; then Impact Shop Budapest is your one-stop shop.
 Skip the cheaply made souvenirs and shop Impact Shop for a sustainable souvenir for yourself or your friends.
 Impact Shop has candles, soaps, home design, ethically-made clothing, chocolates, jams, teas, art, and much more!

 Did you know that the inventor of the Rubik Cube was Hungarian?
 Pretty cool, huh?
 And that is just one of Hungary’s many contributions to the nerd culture, including advances in astronomy and engineering.
 Its history is so rich that any visit to Budapest isn’t complete without exploring this whole other side of the city.
-Along with my ideas below, be sure to check if there are any special events happening during your stay.
-At various times throughout the year, Budapest hosts video game conventions, tech, and startup conventions as well as a ton of other nerdy things to do.
+Along with my ideas below, be sure to check if any special events are happening during your stay.
+Budapest hosts video game conventions, tech and startup conventions, and a ton of other nerdy things to do at various times throughout the year.

 Comic Shops & Events in Budapest

 Check out Kilencedik Comics and Trillian Comics for all your comics needed in Budapest.
 Both are locally owned and feature a bevy of different events alongside their comic collection.
 Also, check out the Budapest Comic Festival to see if it’s happening at a time during your stay!